 Add a Plant

 Again, a cheap and easy way to liven up space at home is to introduce a plant or a bouquet.
 Houseplants bring nature indoors, and they make even the most minimalistic place less sterile and more energetic.
-Even if you’re not the most skilful when it comes to caring about plants, here’s some good news: not all plants are equal and some are totally doable for everyone.
+Even if you’re not the most skillful when it comes to caring about plants, here’s some good news: not all plants are equal and some are totally doable for everyone.
 Snake plant (Sansevieria trifasciata) will grow under most light conditions, while Chinese evergreen (Aglaonema modestum), English ivy (Hedera helix) and spider plants (Chlorophytum comosum) are all attractive decorations that are also very difficult to kill, so Australian weather (and your care) have nothing on them.